Journal of Dan T. Cook - Fly Fishing the Globe

 Vanuatu:

-We were in Vanuatu primarily for one reason; to catch Blue Marlin on the fly.
+I was in Vanuatu primarily for one reason; to catch Blue Marlin on the fly.
 Fortunately, Vanuatu turns out to have wonderful people (natives and Aussies), incredible food and splendid scenery.
 It is worth a visit for those attributes alone.

 Our crew was made up of Dean Butler, Russ Housby, Pete Phillipps at the wheel, and the amiable Mr. Tom, who did a bit of everything.
 Dean is recognized as THE authority on catching marlin on the fly.
 Back in early April, we exchanged a few e-mails and put this plan together.
 Our goal was simple: catch the largest blue marlin EVER on the fly.
 I was hoping for something about 500-600 pounds.
 Since I have no intention of killing a marlin, we decided to beef up the tippet to 30 lbs.
 Dean felt this would give us just enough strength to “give it a good pull” while still allowing us an “escape clause.”
 Made sense to me.